 Pressure-mounted baby gates

-These baby gates secure to a doorway or hallway area without the use of tools, but rather by fitting into an opening using tension against both sides of the walls or doorway.
+These pressure-mounted baby gates secure to doorway or hallway area without the use of tools, but rather by fitting into an opening using tension against both sides of the walls or doorway.
 They’re great for positioning at the doorway of a room, for example, but not really meant for use by stairways.
 You’ll want to use these kinds of baby gates for high traffic areas, where you might be opening and closing them quite often.
 They might also be the preferred options for rented condos or apartments, where you’d rather not (or might not be permitted to) drill holes in the walls.
 The KidCo Pressure Mount Extra Tall and Wide Auto Close Gateway Safety Gate is, as the name implies, extra wide and tall so it can fit in large openings.
 And it uses Magnet-Lock technology that will automatically close the gate and lock it every time, plus a Hold button if you want it to stay open for an extended period.
 Imagine, for example, if the gate is positioned between the kitchen and living room, where you might often be bringing snacks and drinks, and making numerous trips back and forth while your hands are full.

 Hardware mounted baby gates